urwithajit9/ClaMP/README.md

         This python script convert CSV file to ARFF (default WEKA file).
 For detail see the header part of script.
 It is an updated code on a earlier code on github.
 Please see header for detail.

+13.  **peid.yara**

+        This the PEiD's packers signature converted as yara rules.
+Used in integrated_features_extraction.
+Please refer feature_extraction file.